Kurate Station: Lines

 The station is served by the Chikuhō Main Line and is located 18.7 km from the starting point of the line at Wakamatsu.

 Station layout

 The station consists of two side platforms serving two tracks.
 The platforms are not opposed.
 The tracks run on the east side of each platform.
 A station building of modern concrete design houses a waiting room and automatic ticket vending machines.
 Access to the opposite side platform is by means of a sheltered footbridge.

-Adjacent stations
+Platforms

 History

 The station was opened by JR Kyushu on 1 July 1987 as an additional station on the existing Chikuhō Main Line track.

 On 4 March 2017, Kurate, along with several other stations on the line, became a remotely managed "Smart Support Station".
 Under this scheme, although the station is unstaffed, passengers using the automatic ticket vending machines or ticket gates can receive assistance via intercom from staff at a central support centre which is located at Nakama.